armorwallet/armor-crypto-mcp/README.md

 <br />
 <br />

-# Installation in Claude Desktop
+# Use in Claude Desktop
 1. Must have Developer Mode enabled
 2. Open Claude Desktop's File Menu top left of the window.
 3. Go to File > Settings